-Security incidents can be brought to the attention by sending an email to firstname.lastname@example.org.
+Security incidents can be brought to attention by sending an email to email@example.com.

 The status of the CoScreen infrastructure and services as well as customer-facing incidents are published on https://coscreen.statuspage.io/.

-CoScreen’s infrastructure is monitored automatically using AWS CloudTrail and an alerting system is set up to ensure that the CoScreen team is able to swiftly react to incidents.
+CoScreen’s infrastructure is monitored automatically using and an alerting system is set up to ensure that the CoScreen team is able to swiftly react to incidents.

-CoScreen does not record or store any shared window content, remote control input, audio or video chat data.
+CoScreen does not store any video streams of shared screens, remote control input, audio or video chat data unless requested by the user.
 CoScreen captures email addresses of end-users as identifiers and for internal session management and to coordinate activities between end-users (e.g. invites), but uses anonymized IDs in connected systems whenever possible (e.g. for error logging).

-Credentials and access tokens used for customer systems and third-party systems are stored securely in a service such as AWS Secrets Manager and are never transmitted via emails, chat, or similar.
+Credentials and access tokens used for customer systems and third-party systems are stored securely and are never transmitted via emails, chat, or similar.
 If credentials are exposed by accident, they are revoked and reissued.